-- The knee contains sacs of fluid, called bursae, that help to cushion the joint and reduce friction between the structures around it.
+- The knee contains sacs of fluid, called bursa, that help to cushion the joint and reduce friction between the structures around it.

-- Baker’s cyst is a pronounced swelling on the back of the knee, caused by the abnormal collection of fluid inside the bursae.
+- A Baker’s cyst is a pronounced swelling on the back of the knee, caused by the abnormal collection of fluid inside the bursa.

-- Treatment options include physiotherapy treatment, drawing off the fluid with a needle, cortisone injections, treating the underlying cause or surgery to remove the cyst.
+- Treatment may include physiotherapy treatment, drawing off the fluid with a needle, cortisone injections, treating the underlying cause or surgery to remove the cyst.

 You might also be interested in: